BartMassey/joystick-part/README.md

 right, and there were other print quality issues.
 It is believed that this iteration fixes things.

+There is one sketch in the FreeCAD file that is a reference sketch for construction purposes only.

 This work is licensed under the "MIT License".
 Please see the file COPYING in this distribution for license details.